Machine & Operator Safety

 Sudbury engineer raising awareness about N95 mask alternative

-By Colleen Romaniuk, Local Journalism Initiative Reporter
+November 25, 2020 by Colleen Romaniuk, Local Journalism Initiative Reporter

 THE SUDBURY STAR – A Sudbury engineer is on a mission to raise awareness about the efficacy of elastomeric respirators with the hope that local industries will be able to help in the fight against COVID-19.